5 Lever mortice lock (BS 3621) fitted in Bury St Edmunds

 Improved property security for a customer in Diss

-Customer in Diss had been having trouble with people loitering around their property and had some concerns around the garage being detached from the house.
+Customer in Diss had been having trouble with people loitering around their property and had some concerns around the garage being detached from the house so they decided to improve their property security .

 2 new CCTV cameras installed to monitor activity, old latch replaced on back gate with a Gate mate which is a security sliding bolt controlled by a high security key also a garage door defender fitted in front of garage for added security.